opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 Ensure your external server also allows SSH from the OpenCRVS manager node.
 Follow the same process as per the workers

-Run the Ansible playbook configuration script from your client computer (You must have Ansible installed):
+Run the Ansible playbook configuration script from your client computer (You must have Ansible installed, a Dockerhub account & a Loggly account - remove Loggly config from playbook if you do not wish to use the service.
+We recommend you use an external Logging service to have access to logs):

 ```
-ansible-playbook -i <inventory_file> playbook.yml -e "dockerhub_username=your_username dockerhub_password=your_password"
+ansible-playbook -i <inventory_file> playbook.yml -e "dockerhub_username=your_username dockerhub_password=your_password loggly_domain=your_loggly_domain loggly_token=your_loggly_token loggly_username=your_loggly_username loggly_password=your_loggly_password"
 ```

 Replace <inventory_file> with the correct inventory file and use `-K` option if you need supply an ssh password (add ansible_password to inventory for each node).
 These files contain the list of servers which are to be configured.
 Use the `-b` option if your servers require sudo to perform the ansible tasks.
 If you are setting up a new set of servers, you will need to create a new file.